rlewkowicz/economy-k8s/README.md

 It will also configure external DNS, again with associated iam policies and service accounts.

-You also get nginx as a service which creates an assoicarted loadbalncer.
+You also get nginx as a service which creates an associated load balancer.
 External dns will key on ingress objects you create and create alias records to your load balancer.

 <!-- BEGIN_TF_DOCS -->